empty-set-bitcoin/bitcoin/README.md

 # Bitcoin

 Fully decentralized self-stabilizing bitcoin, guided by a DAO.
-This application is running on the Ropsten Network.
+This application is running on the main Ethereum blockchain.

 ## The Token